 NDTV: So is it going to be like, you know when computers came in a long time ago and we thought it is the end of all jobs, but actually computers have created more jobs by improving productivity, by making things that were previously impossible to imagine.
 Is AI going to, and I know it's difficult to tell, cut jobs or increase jobs?

 Ajay Madhok: Think of economics of complements.
 Anything which can be substituted with cheaper products will get substituted.
-If you think about decision making as prediction, intuition and judgment, so I can't substitute intuition and judgement, so those jobs will remain.
-But anything that doesn't really require intuition and judgment will be done better by a machine.
+If you think about decision making as prediction, intuition and judgement, so I can't substitute intuition and judgement, so those jobs will remain.
+But anything that doesn't really require intuition and judgement will be done better by a machine.
 So those jobs will get replaced by...